wagood/laralist/README.md

 * [Saloon Laravel Integration](https://docs.saloon.dev/digging-deeper/laravel-integration) is a PHP library that provides you with a beautiful API integration framework.
 It gives you all the tools you need to build and test API integrations for your application or SDKs.
   ![Supported Laravel Versions](https://img.shields.io/badge/Laravel-9.0%2B-blue?style=flat-square) <!-- api, http client -->

+* Laravel [Schema Rules](https://github.com/laracraft-tech/laravel-schema-rules) Automatically generate basic Laravel validation rules based on your database table schema!
+Use these as a starting point to fine-tune and optimize your validation rules as needed. <!-- schema, database -->

 * Laravel [SpellNumber](https://rmunate.github.io/SpellNumber) Easily convert numbers to words in Laravel using this library, which leverages the native PHP INTL extension to perform conversion effortlessly.
 With this library, you can convert numbers to words in various languages and also obtain the value in currency format according to the selected language.
 ![Supported PHP Versions](https://img.shields.io/badge/PHP-8.0%2B-blue?style=flat-square)